bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-24-newsletter.md

   Coinkite [announced][coinkite blog] experimental firmware for the Coldcard hardware signer that is designed for wallet developers and power users to experiment with newer features.
-The initial 6.0.0X release includes taproot keyspend payments, [tapscript][topic tapscript] multisig payments, and [BIP129][] support.
+The initial 6.0.0X release includes taproot keypath spends, [tapscript][topic tapscript] multisig payments, and [BIP129][] support.

 ## Releases and release candidates